Originally posted March 21, 2013. Updated June 2015.

 - Cooking spray

-- Spoon flours into dry measuring cups and level with a knife.
-Combine flours, oats, baking soda, cinnamon, salt and ground flaxseed and stir with a whisk.
+Spoon flours into dry measuring cups and level with a knife.
+Combine fours, oats, baking soda, cinnamon, salt and ground flaxseed and stir with a whisk.

-- Place sugar, butter, applesauce syrup (or honey) in a large bowl; beat with a mixer at medium speed until well blended (about 1 minute).
-Add eggs, 1 at a time, beating well after each addition.
+Place sugar, butter, applesauce syrup (or honey) in a large bowl; beat with a mixer at medium speed until well blended (about 1 minute).
+Add eggs, one at a time, beating well after each addition.
 Add banana, yogurt and vanilla (if using); beat until blended.
-Add flour mixture and beat at low speed just until ingredients are blended and moist.
+Add flours mixture and beat at low speed just until ingredients are blended and moist.

-- Bake for 1 hour and 10 minutes or until a wooden pick inserted in center comes out clean.
-Cool for 10 minutes in pan on a wire rack then remove from pan to cool completely.
+Bake for 1 hour and 10 minutes or until a wooden pick inserted in center comes out clean.
+Cool for 10 minutes in pan or wire rack then remove bread from pan to cool completely.